zeroanalyst/zeroELK/README.md

 # zeroELK
-zeroELK is a next generation threat hunting platform build on the elastic ecosystem to provide very advance autonomous breach detection capabilities to community.
+zeroELK is a next generation threat hunting platform build on the elastic ecosystem to provide advance autonomous breach detection capabilities to organisations.

 # Prerequisites